St Mary's Church, Warrington: Architecture

 It is built in pale Pierpoint stone and red Runcorn sandstone.
 The church is in Decorated style.
 Its plan consists of a southwest tower, a six-bay nave with a clerestory, north and south aisles, a short chancel, and short transepts.
 The tower is slender and the parapet spells out "AVE MARIA".
 There is a west porch.
 To the north of the chancel is the Sacred Heart Chapel (1890) and to the south is the English Martyrs (formerly Lady) Chapel.
 The interior is "airy and spacious".
 The confessionals are integrated into the north wall.
 The arcade spandrels contain carvings of angels supporting busts of English saints.
 These are St Augustine of Canterbury, St Hilda, St Thomas of Canterbury, St Walpurga, St Bede on one side and St Gregory the Great, St Winefride, St Cuthbert, Saint Mildred and St Wilfrid on the other.

 The fittings were all designed by Peter Paul Pugin and the carving was executed by Boulton of Cheltenham.
 The High Altar (1885) and the chapel altars are in Portland and Bath stone.
 The pulpit (1884) and communion rail are in marble, and the choir stalls (1891) in oak.
 The pews are benches with cast iron frames.
 The Stations of the Cross (1894) are recessed, and are in Caen stone.
-The sculptures are of St Benedict and St Scholastica (1891) against the chancel arch, of Our Lady of Lourdes by Philip Lindsey Clark, and in the north aisle, of St Joseph designed by Geoffrey Webb and sculpted by Harold Youngman, in the north transept.
+The sculptures are of St Benedict and St Scholastica (1891) against the chancel arch, of Our Lady of Lourdes by Philip Lindsey Clark, and in the north aisle, of Saint Joseph designed by Geoffrey Webb and sculpted by Harold Youngman, in the north transept.
 On the South wall is a reliquary which contains relics of Dominic Barberi and was installed in 1965.
 In the chancel are Minton tiles with a lily design by C. W. Pugin.
 Above the reredos is a rose window.
 The reredos is of great quality and features the adoration of the kings and the adoration of the shepherds, as well as flowers and symbols that maintain the marian theme.
 It is topped by four statues of saints renowned for their devotion to Mary: St Anselm, St Bernard of Clairvaux, St Dominic and St Alphonsus Liguori.

 Within the church there are a number of stained glass windows by Hardman & Co. and also Harry Clarke featuring a number of saints including Warrington's own martyr Blessed James Bell (priest).